dzena/ngx-tweet-line/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build ngxTweetLine --prod` to build the project.
+This command will build this project to be used as an angular library.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+## Publish to INR npm

+Go to the `dist/ngx-tweet-line` and run `npm publish`.
+Make sure that you are logged in on NPM.

 ## Running unit tests